Andrei Rublev: Career

 In Rublev's art two traditions are combined: the highest asceticism and the classic harmony of Byzantine mannerism.
 The characters of his paintings are always peaceful and calm.
 After some time his art came to be perceived as the ideal of Eastern Church painting and of Orthodox iconography.

 Death and legacy

 Rublev died at Andronikov Monastery between 1427 and 1430.
 Rublev's work influenced many artists including Dionisy.
 The Stoglavi Sobor (1551) promulgated Rublev's icon style as a model for church painting.
-Since 1959 the Andrei Rublev Museum at the Andronikov Monastery has displayed his and related art.
+Since 1959, the Andrei Rublev Museum at the Andronikov Monastery has displayed his and related art.

 The Russian Orthodox Church canonized Rublev as a saint in 1988, celebrating his feast day on 29 January and/or on 4 July.

 In 1966, Andrei Tarkovsky made a film Andrei Rublev, loosely based on the artist's life.
 This became the first (and perhaps only) film produced in the Soviet era to treat the artist as a world-historic figure and Christianity as an axiom of Russia's historical identity, during a turbulent period in the history of Russia.

+Historian Serge Aleksandrovich Zenkovsky wrote that the names of Andrei Rublev, Epiphanius the Wise, Sergius of Radonezh and Stephen of Perm "signify the Russian spiritual and cultural revival of the late fourteenth and early fifteenth centuries".
+He also wrote: "The wonderful icons and frescoes of Andrey Rublev offered a harmonious and colorful expression of the spirit of complete serenity and humility.
+For the Russian people these icons became the finest achievement of religious art and the highest expression of Russian spirituality".